things to see in bari

 If you’re planning to hire a car and explore more of Puglia before/after a visit to Bari, I recommend picking up/returning your car at the airport.
 At the airport, you can easily take the train or a taxi to/from the city and this saves you from having to navigate the city’s busy streets and finding a parking space.

-Check out my guide of the best places to visit in Puglia.
+Check out my best places to visit in Puglia guide.
 The ancient city of Matera in the neighbouring region of Basilicata is located about a 45-minute drive away from Bari.
 Read about things to do in Matera.
 Another beautiful city in Puglia I can recommend for a visit is Lecce, famous for its amazing Baroque architecture.
 Read more about things to see in Lecce.

 In addition, you can join a rickshaw tour of Bari or a Bari city tour with lunch.